 The Free Carpark is right in front of the Park and it’s a Whopper.
 One of the biggest Free Parking lots on the Island, with over 100 Spaces, which compared with other Beach Parks is a lot.
 The beach is often Busy but rarely so busy the lot is completely full.
 There is another Smaller Free lot at Kekaa Open Space that always has space, but we have never needed it.

-The Beach is really a fantastic all round activity beach.
-There is achres of sand and even when busy the beach never really feels like it.
+The Beach is really a fantastic all-round activity beach.
+There are acres of sand and even when busy the beach never really feels like it.
 The immediate area around the Park can be busy but a short walk and you will find a ton of space.

 There is a Boardwalk that runs most of the length of the beach which is perfect for both getting around or just taking a gentle stroll.
 At the Beach Park, there is a Grassy play area, Picnic Tables, BBQ’s and places to just sit in the shade.

 The Calm Serene waters are a GREAT place to try out Paddle Boarding (SUP) or the soft sandy beach down towards Mays Beach is perfect for just messing around in the Water.
 The large length of the beach with deep water just offshore makes it the perfect Open Water Swimming location and of course, there is the Reef for Snorkellers, see below.
 New Divers often cut their teeth exploring the shallow reef which makes a perfect introductory Dive Site.

 In fact, the only thing the beach is disappointing for is Wave Sports.
 It’s just too calm most of the time.
 The Sandy portion of the beach has a great Shore Break that is fun for body Boarding but it is far from reliable.